napari/docs/docs/naps/7-key-binding-dispatch.md

 - This includes links to discussion forum threads or relevant GitHub discussions.

+## Copyright

+This document is dedicated to the public domain with the Creative Commons CC0 license [^id3].
+Attribution to this source is encouraged where appropriate, as per CC0+BY [^id4].

 ## References and Footnotes

 [^id1]: napari #5103, <https://github.com/napari/napari/pull/5103>